 In order to successfully initiate, establish, register and process the subscription request, the GraphQL client needs to step through the following process based on AWS documentation [1],

-1. Initialize connection (connection_init)
+- Initialize connection (

-The HttpNotFoundException error was reported in the start phase.
+phase.
 Web socket communication is using the same authorisation mechanism.
 Let’s review how the web socket communication looks like, the following example is from AWS Document [1],

 {